 “Please act!
 The damage that is done through lack of education and abuse is crippling.” ~ Helen, age 26, homeschooled K-12th

-If you are considering whether to report a homeschooling family to child protective services, please look at our Child Wellbeing pages, where you will find definitions, warning signs, and information about how to report abuse or neglect.
+If you are considering whether to report a homeschooling family to child protective services, please look at our Child Abuse or Educational Neglect pages, where you will find definitions, warning signs, and information about how to report abuse or neglect.
 If you are wondering if your concerns are serious enough to report, or if you need information on how to report abuse or neglect in your state, you can also call the National Child Abuse Hotline at 1-800-4-A-CHILD (1-800-422-4453) for confidential advice and reporting information.

 Don’t assume that just because a family is homeschooling there is a problem.
 Many families who homeschool do so for any of a variety of good reasons, and many children thrive in homeschool settings.
 If you know a homeschool family that meets this description, be supportive and keep an eye out for resources they may be interested in.
 However, if you see signs of problems in a homeschooling family you know, whether that be emotional, physical, or sexual abuse or physical or educational neglect, please don’t sit back and do nothing.
 Be there for the children, make yourself a resource, and report the family to child protective services if warranted.